 A number of routine licensing functions are delegated to senior staff in Liquor & Gaming NSW.

 Philip was Chairman of Partners of Sydney law firm Henry Davis York from 2010 until 2015.
 He retired as a partner of that firm in 2016.
-For the last 3 years Philip has conducted a mediation practice on his own account, and is now recognized as one of Sydney’s leading mediators.
+For the last three years Philip has conducted a mediation practice on his own account, and is now recognised as one of Sydney’s leading mediators.

 Mr David Armati was appointed as Deputy Chairperson of the Authority on 31 August 2011.
 In 1991, David was appointed Chairperson of the Licensing Court and Liquor Administration Board until their abolition on 30 June 2008 and 31 December 2008 respectively.
 David was a solicitor before becoming a Magistrate of the Local Court of NSW in 1984, a post he held until retirement in 2011.
 He holds a law degree from the University of Sydney.
 David has also chaired numerous seminars and conferences, conducted pro bono work for overseas students and at various times been president of the NSW lnstitute of Magistrates, the Australian Association of Magistrates and the Commonwealth Magistrates and Judges Association.